Person

 Kenny Perez, MPH

-Kenny is the Co-Director of Research Operations at BHHI.
+Kenny is the Director of Research Operations at BHHI.
 He began working at UCSF in 2013 as an intern while attending UC Berkeley for his bachelor's degree in Psychology and Peace and Conflict Studies.
 He has since served as an Assistant CRC, CRC, Project Manager, and Senior Project Manager.
 Kenny holds an MPH from UC Berkeley.
 His primary professional and academic interests focus on using research methods to work with and for homeless populations and groups facing longstanding obstacles within the San Francisco Bay Area.

 Person